lappang-cheung/CJTechTest/readme.md

 # Technical Test
 This is a technical test for CloutJam and to connect their backend servers.
+This was written using in React Native cli and not the EXPO.

 ## Technology Stack & Packages Used
 React-Native (Mobile Framework for React)